choiish98/Algorithm/DP/DP.md

   - Recall that `Ai` is a `di * di+1` dimensional matrix.

-  - So, a characterizing equation for `Ni,j` is the following.
+  - So, a characterizing equation for `Ni,j` is the following:

     ![3]()